The Vermont Statutes Online

 (b) The vote on the question of accepting the agreement shall be by printed ballot substantially as follows:

 Shall the (name of municipality) enter into an agreement for the formation of a union municipal district to be known as " ".

 (c) All elections in the separate municipalities shall be held on the same day.
-The vote shall be by Australian ballot as provided for in subchapter 3 of chapter 55 of Title 17.
+The vote shall be by Australian ballot as provided for in 17 V.S.A. chapter 55, subchapter 3.

 (d) Where three or more municipalities are concerned in the voting, and at least two approve the agreement, rejection of the agreement by one or more shall not defeat the creation of a district composed of the municipalities voting affirmatively on the question, if the joint survey committee decides that it is feasible or practical to continue the district as a geographic unit, unless the agreement as proposed expressly provides that specific participating municipalities or a minimum number of participating municipalities shall approve the agreement.
 Members from municipalities rejecting the agreement may take no part in the decision of the joint survey committee, or in any subsequent matters relating to the agreement rejected by the municipalities they represent.

 (e) The governing body of the district may authorize the inclusion of additional municipalities outside of the district.
 Any authorized municipality may take action to enter into the district according to the approval procedures contained herein.

 (f) A municipality which is a member of a union municipal district may vote to withdraw from the union municipal district if one year has elapsed since said union municipal district has become a body politic and corporate as provided in section 4865 of this title and if the union municipal district has not voted to bond for construction and improvements as provided in section 4866 of this title.